HussnainAhmad1606/IdeaSpark-App/README.md

-# TheOutfitMate - App
+# IdeaSpark - App

-This repository contains code for my App OutfitMate that provides the user with customized outfits based on their clothes.
+This repository contains code for IdeaSpark app that provides user with reels to get inspirations related to their work.
+User can also upload their work in form of reel.

 ## Features Completed

-Screens:

-- [x]  Profile Screen
+Nothing for now